|

 A hotel is a complex ecosystem of interconnected systems, from HVAC and plumbing to electrical and telecommunications.
 During the commissioning process, each system undergoes rigorous testing to ensure it functions as designed and meets performance requirements.

 This includes load testing, calibration, and integration with other systems.
-According to ASHRAE, a leading organization in building systems, proper commissioning can result in up to 20% energy savings and improved indoor air quality. šŸ‘
+Proper commissioning can result in more energy savings and improved indoor air quality.

 Obtaining Occupancy Permits